SuNeRF-CME: Physics-Informed Neural Radiance Fields for Tomographic Reconstruction of Coronal Mass Ejections: Method

 \subsection{Physics-Informed Neural Radiance Field}

 In this study, we combine the concepts of NeRFs and PINNs for the tomographic reconstruction of CMEs.
-Our approach leverages the concept of a neural representation, which enables a memory-efficient representation of the simulation volume.
+Our approach leverages the concept of a neural representation, which enables a memory-efficient representation of the 4D volume.
 Specifically, the neural representation can encode the full temporal evolution of the 3D volume in $\sim$1.8 million free parameters.
-The function representation of the neural network implies an intrinsic smoothness, which mitigates spontaneous fluctuations in the reconstructed plasma distribution.
-In addition, the representation can be directly used to impose physical equations to directly restrict unphysical evolutions across the full time dimension.
+The function representation of the neural network implies an intrinsic spatiotemporal smoothness, which mitigates spontaneous fluctuations in the reconstructed plasma distribution \citep{ramos2023tomography, jarolim2024sunerf, jarolim2025pinnme}.
+We adopt the full spatially dependent formulation of Thomson scattering to account for variations in scattering efficiency across the line of sight.
+In addition, we incorporate physics-informed constraints (PINN) to mitigate unphysical reconstructions due to limited viewpoints by enforcing physical consistency across the time dimension.